mouse-reeve/recipes/markdown/soups-and-stews/chili.md

  - Add the remaining ingredients except the mushrooms, and stir to blend.
  - Salt to taste and leave to simmer, uncovered for an hour, stirring occassionally.
 Add bean water as needed to thin.
  - In a skillet, cook the mushrooms until the browned.
- - Add the mushrooms and continue to simmer.
+ - Add the mushrooms and bulgur wheat and continue to simmer.
  - Serve topped with cheese, sour cream, corn chips, or whatever makes you happy.
 Leftovers freeze well.

 > Source: The Vegan Meat Cookbook by Miyoko Schinner